 Top with toasted sesame seeds and serve!

-*If your cooking the tofu yourself, take a package of organic extra firm tofu in water, press out the water (I press for about 15 minutes), cube it into small bite-size pieces.
+*If you're cooking the tofu yourself, take a package of organic extra firm tofu in water, press out the water (I press for about 15 minutes), cube it into small bite-size pieces.
 Place tofu in a bowl, add 2 TB soy sauce with a half tsp each of garlic powder and onion powder.
 Bake it for 15 minutes at 375 degrees F.

 You may also like…